icezyclon/mcproto/README.md

 This plugin uses Protocol Buffers and the [gRPC](https://grpc.io/) library and protocols to communicate with clients written in other programming languages and is itself written in [Kotlin](https://kotlinlang.org/).

-> MCProto is still a work in progress so except bugs 🪲!
+> MCProto is still a work in progress so expect bugs 🪲!

 ## Versions